tarohi24/notebooks/BIO/cell.md

 Cell
 ===========

+## Cell growing
+Cells in their early states are called inner cell mass (ICM).
+They are formed inside blastocyst, which is a very early stage of a fertilized egg.
+Embryonic stem (ES) cells are derived from ICM.

+## Type of cells

+### Glia cells
+Glia cells are in charge of maintenance of brain and neuron.
+They are located in oligodendrocyte, which forms myelin sheath, and microglia, which acts as the first and main form of active immune defence in central nervous systems.

 ## Cell Culture
 Cell culture is the removal of cells from an organism.
 There are some steps of the culture.